i want to advocate

 Writing Your Story/Ask

-Finally, if you can make it personal— definitely go there!
+If you can make it personal— definitely go there!
 There is nothing more persuasive to elected officials than hearing about a certain political issue from the point of view of someone who deals with the problem on a daily basis.

 In summary: